 4. Home Equity Loans or Lines of Credit (HELOCs)

-Example: An investor with $150,000 in home equity could secure a $100,000 HELOC at 4%, resulting in $4,000 in annual interest if the full amount is utilized.
+An investor with $150,000 in home equity could secure a $100,000 HELOC at 4%, paying $4,000 in annual interest if the full amount is drawn.
+It’s a cost-effective tool when used strategically.

 - Benefits: HELOCs provide flexible access to capital, making them suitable for both short-term projects and long-term investments.